 Reason: To enhance the local biodiversity in accordance with the provisions of Policy ENV1 of the Ashford Local Plan 203 and the NPPF.

-Prior to commencement of development, a mitigation strategy to minimise disturbance to Dormice shall be put together in accordance with the provisions set out in Section 6 of the Dormouse Survey and Mitigation Strategy dated 2nd September 2019 by KB Ecology.
+Prior to commencement of development, a mitigation strategy to minimise disturbance to Dormice shall be submitted in writing to and be approved by the Local Planning Authority .
+It shall be put together in accordance with the provisions set out in Section 6 of the Dormouse Survey and Mitigation Strategy dated 2nd September 2019 by KB Ecology and the scheme shall be carried out in accordance with the approved details.

 Reason: To ensure adequate mitigation to protect the dormouse population identified on the site in accordance with the provisions of Policy ENV1 of the Ashford Borough Plan 2030 and the NPPF.